 If you have guides for any other SIEM, please post it in the comments and I will be happy to add it to this post.

 By following the above strategy will help you to reduce noise and improve the performance of the hosts, SIEM and licensing.
-In the end, it will make the security analysts to query faster, hunt and perform forensics of security incidents without a need of going through noisy events.
+In the end, it will make the security analysts to query faster, hunt better and perform forensics of security incidents without a need of going through noisy events.